Black-banded crake

-The black-banded crake (Laterallus fasciatus) is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
+The black-banded crake (Rufirallus fasciatus) is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
 It is found in Brazil, Colombia, Ecuador, and Peru.
+The species was formerly placed in the genus Laterallus.

-Taxonomy and systematics
+Taxonomy

-The black-banded crake's taxonomy is unsettled.
-The International Ornithological Committee places it in genus Laterallus.
-BirdLife International's Handbook of the Birds of the World places it in genus Porzana.
-The South American Classification Committee of the American Ornithological Society and the Clements taxonomy place it in genus Anurolimnas.

-The worldwide taxonomic systems agree that the black-banded crake is monotypic.
+The black-banded crake was formally described in 1868 by the English ornithologists Philip Sclater and Osbert Salvin based a specimen collected in eastern Peru.
+They placed the species in the genus Porzana and coined the binomial name Porzana fasciata.
+The closest relatives of the black-banded crake were uncertain and the species was variously placed in the genera Porzana, Laterallus and Anurolimnas.
+Based on a molecular phylogenetic study published in 2023 the black-banded crake is now placed with four other crakes in the genus Rufirallus that had been introduced in 1856 by the French naturalist Charles Lucien Bonaparte.
+The genus name combines the Latin rufus meaning "rufous" with the genus Rallus that had been introduced by Carl Linnaeus in 1758 for the rails.
+The specific epithet fasciatus is Late Latin meaning "banded", from Latin fascia meaning "band" or "stripe"..
+The species is considered to be monotypic: no subspecies are recognised.

 Description

 The black-banded crake is 17 to 20 cm long.
 The sexes are alike.
 Adults have a dark horn or blackish bill.
 Their head, throat, and breast are rufous.
 Their back, rump, and wings are deep olive-brown, with a light reddish tinge to the inner flight feathers.
 Their belly, vent, and undertail coverts are cinnamon-rufous with heavy black bars.
 Their legs and feet are bright coral red.
 Immatures have a paler head and breast than adults.
 Their upperparts' olive-brown has a chestnut wash and the barring on their underparts is olive-brown.
+One author described the black-banded crake's song as "a rubbery, musical trill, deeper and more bubbly than that of [other] Laterallus crakes."
+The female sings a shorter version of the song than the male.

 Distribution and habitat

 The black-banded crake is found in the western Amazon Basin, from southeastern Colombia south through eastern Ecuador to south-central Peru and east into western Brazil.
 It inhabits humid landscapes with a dense understory such as secondary forest, where it especially favors overgrown agricultural plots in tropical evergreen forest.
 It also favors thickets of Heliconia and, on river islands, stands of Cecropia.
 In elevation it is mostly found below 600 m but reaches as high as 1100 m locally in Ecuador.
+The black-banded crake is a year-round resident throughout its range.

 Behavior

-Movement

-The black-banded crake is a year-round resident throughout its range.